CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 In this last challenge, you'll be using Automated Machine Learning to let Azure figure out which machine learning algorithm performs best on our dataset.

 Guidance:
-* Create a new Azure Notebook
+* Create a new Jupyter Notebook
 * Take the [Boston house prices dataset](http://scikit-learn.org/stable/datasets/index.html#boston-dataset)
 * Leverage [Automated Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/service/tutorial-auto-train-models) to automatically finding the best-performing regression model for predicting house prices